filecoin-project/boost-docs/tutorials/how-to-migrate-boost-v1-to-boost-v2.md

 \
 \--addr is the \<IP>:\<PORT> where `boostd-data` service should be listening on.
 The IP here can be a private one (recommended) and should reachable by all boost related processes.
 Please ensure to update your firewall configuration accordingly.

+If you are deploying a single LID instance with multiple boost instances, you should run a single boostd-data process.
+All boost instances should be able to reach this single boostd-data process.

 {% endhint %}

 **6. Update `boostd` repository config**